Using JIRA for project management is popular, especially among software development teams.

 JIRA’s structure forces software development teams to plan their projects to conform to JIRA’s model.
 Using JIRA for project management actually bakes in an inefficiency into how you’ll manage your project.
 JIRA prioritizes task management.
 There’s no map, no overall structure for the project itself.
 JIRA breaks down the project into tasks, with its ticket model.
 You, as the project manager, are thinking about your project in terms of individual tasks.

 That in turn pushes the team to complete tasks without thinking about how those tasks fit into the project as a whole.
 Creating great software requires a big picture model.
 It demands an integrational approach that links tasks to the overall vision of the application.
-Using JIRA for project management leaves you lacking in the most important aspect of the project.
+Using JIRA as a project management tool leaves you lacking in the most important aspect of the project.

 JIRA Project Management: A Better Way

 Proggio integrates seamlessly with JIRA, giving you the best of both worlds.
 Manage your software development with JIRA, while managing the project overall through Proggio.
-Instead of digging through tickets to figure out where things are holding, you have the projectmap, showing you intuitively and visually exactly where everything is holding – using your data from JIRA.
+Instead of digging through tickets to figure out what’s going on, you have the projectmap showing you intuitively and visually exactly what progress has (or has not) been made – using your data from JIRA.
 Proggio is the big picture/integrational model that JIRA is lacking.

 Proggio is the timeline and roadmap Jira is missing.